musically-ut/lovely-forks/README.md

 To make matters worse, the old projects usually have higher search-engine traffic and a lot more stars than the forks.
 This makes the forks even harder to find.
-This addon tries to remedy that by adding a subscript under the name of the repository on the Github page of the project with a link to the most notable fork (i.e. the fork with the most stars and at least one star), if such a fork exists.
+This addon tries to remedy that by adding a subscript under the name of the repository on the GitHub page of the project with a link to the most notable fork (i.e. the fork with the most stars and at least one star), if such a fork exists.